 Making the change to an Agile approach is not simple or risk free.
 Many organizations have tried and failed.
 In the guide, I’ve outlined some of the patterns that have led to success as well as pointed out some of the common traps that others have fallen into.
 Though there is no one perfect pattern, by following these guidelines and running small experiments, you too can successfully navigate the change from what you are doing today to success with Agile and Scrum.
 We recommend an approach that consists of Planning, Training and Coaching.
-I've summarized this below - get the detailed guide here: How to Successfully Move from Waterfall to Scrum
+I've summarized the information below and you can get the very detailed whitepaper here: How to Successfully Move from Waterfall to Scrum

 To effectively use Scrum, you will need to do some planning up front to make sure you have the right people, processes, support and tools in place.
-You will need to plan for the Scrum roles and complete development teams that can take items all the way to done.
-You also need a clear and prioritized backlog of work for the product.
+You will need to plan for the Scrum roles and a complete, cross-functional development teams that can take items all the way to done.
+Identifying a qualified and interested person to be the Scrum Master is an important consideration.
+You also need a clear and prioritized backlog of work for the product and identify a Product Owner who can be engaged and empowered to manage that backlog.
 You need to determine a sprint length that works with your product and other dependent teams.
 You need to plan for how you will work best with dependent teams and vendors.
 Finally, you need to plan for organizational support including looking at the potential barriers the team will face, the governance requirements, and interfaces beyond the team.

 Because Scrum sounds pretty simple, many people are tempted to skip training entirely, or save money by using internal trainers that haven’t used and don’t fully understand Scrum.
 Those short term savings can have huge long term costs.
 You are going to want everyone to understand and buy in so spend the time and effort to do it well.
 Hire trainers that have done this before.

-We offer role-based training for new Scrum teams.
-This includes Agile and Scrum Training for Teams, Scrum Master Certification, Product Owner Certification, and Agile for Leaders training for those managers and leaders who need to understand and support teams.
+We offer role-based training for organizations launching new Scrum teams.
+This includes Agile and Scrum Training for Teams, Scrum Master Certification, Scrum Product Owner, and Agile for Leaders training for those managers and leaders who need to understand and support teams.